scapegoat-scala/scapegoat/README.md

 For instructions on suppressing warnings by file, by inspection or by line see [the sbt-scapegoat README](https://github.com/sksamuel/sbt-scapegoat).

-### False positives

-Please note that scapegoat is a new project.
-While it's been tested on some common open source projects, there is still a good chance you'll find false positives.
-Please open up issues if you run into these so we can fix them.

-### Changelog

-* **0.94.0** - Fixed some more false positives.
-Added MethodNames inspection, StripMarginOnRegex inspection, and VariableShadowing inspection (the latter being a work in progress, please report feedback).

-* **0.93.2** - Fixed false positives.

-* **0.93.1** - #67 fixed var args in duplicate map check, #66 ignoring methods returning nothing when checking for unused params, #69 fixed extended classes false pos, #73 Removed incorrect inspection, #64 updated suppression to use tree.symbol.isSynthetic instead of mods.synth, Merge pull request #77 from paulp/psp, Give access to the inspection logic through the sbt console, #76 Improve the contains test.

-* **0.93.0** - Added ability to define multiple traversers that run in separate phases of the compiler, #58 Updated suppression to work on objects and classes, #60 handling case objects in suspicious match on class object, Allow all inspections to be disabled, other fixes

-* **0.92.2** - Added debug option, Made summary optional and disabled in tests, Improved var could be val #54, Split null inspections into assignment and invocation #53, Bumped count on operators to > 2, loads of fixes, loads of verboseness removed.

-* **0.92.1** - Fixed a load of false positives.

-* **0.92.0** - Added swallowed exception inspection, Added public finalizer inspection, Added use expm1(x) instead of exp(x) - 1 inspection, Added use log1p(x) instead of log(x + 1) inspection, Added use log10(x) instead of log(x)/log(10) inspection, Added use cbrt inspection

-* **0.91.0** - Updated logging format to include less [scapegoat] everywhere, Added scala.math and java.StrictMath to useSqrt, Added ignored files patterns option, Added wildcard import inspection, Added comparison to empty set inspection

-* **0.90.17** - Added looks like interpolated string inspection, Added SuspiciousMatchOnClassObject inspection, Updated varuse to not warn on vars in actors #46, Added comparison to empty list inspection, #37 Changed emptyinterpolated string to error, #37 Fixed warning on max parameters

-* **0.90.14** - Bunch of bug fixes for false positives.
-No new inspections.

-* **0.90.13** - Fixed NPE in VarClosure inspection, Added Object Names inspection, Added classnames inspection, Added avoid to minus one inspection.

-* **0.90.12** - New inspections: unnecessary override, duplicate import, pointless type bounds, max parameters, var closure, method returning any.
-Updated repeated case body to ignore bodies with two or less statements #28.
-Removed false positives on getter/setter #27.

-* **0.90.11** - Added empty for inspection, AnyUse inspection, Added ArrayEquals inspection, Added double negation inspection, Disabled expression as statement inspection by default, Added avoid operator overload inspection, #25 improving repeated case bodies, Added lonely sealed trait.
-Added postInspection call to inspections

-* **0.90.10** - Added type shadowing inspection, var could be val inspection, unreachable catch inspection and unnecessary toString inspection

-* **0.90.09** - Added new inspections: bounded by final type, empty while block, prefer vector empty, finalizer without super, impossible option size condition, filter dot head, repeated case body.
-Added `infos` to HTML output header

-* **0.90.8** - Fixed erroneous partial functions inspection.
-Added inspection for empty case class.
-Changed levels in output to lowercase.
-Added console output option.
-Fixed seq empty on non empty seq.
-Changed return usage to info.
-Fixed odd issue with empty tree.
-Changed unused parameter in override to be info.
-Ignoring all synthetic method added to case classes.
-Fixed while(true) being detected by ConstantIf

 ### Inspections

 There are currently 118 inspections.
 An overview list is given, followed by a more detailed description of each inspection after the list (todo: finish rest of detailed descriptions)